 Our investments generally average between \$1 million to \$20 million, although particular investments may be larger or smaller.
 The size of individual investments will vary according to their priority in a company's capital structure, with larger investments in more secure positions in an effort to maximize capital preservation.
-We expect that the size of our investments and maturity dates may vary as follows:
+The size of our investments and maturity dates may vary as follows: